A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space

-Study 1 provided a rich taxonomy of common annotation types within a limited context of grouped bar charts.
-The second study aimed to investigate how annotations were applied to diverse chart types in real-world settings and to determine whether the taxonomy developed in the first study exhibited generalizability across chart types employed in naturalistic contexts.
+We investigated how annotations were applied to diverse chart types in real-world settings.
 To accomplish this, we obtained a large corpus of annotated images featuring commonly used chart types from Google Images and subjected them to a thematic coding procedure to ascertain patterns in the application of annotations.